-To administer operator certification exams, process applications for certificate upgrade and certificate renewals, provide outreach assistance to operators, to develop training courses for operators in classroom and webbased formats, implement the Training Approval Process Program, and develop and implement the regulatory administrative requirements of the Operator Certification Program.
+To administer operator certification exams, process applications for certification, certificate upgrade and certificate renewals, provide outreach assistance to operators, to develop training courses for operators in classroom and webbased formats, implement the Training Approval Process Program, and develop and implement the regulatory administrative requirements of the Operator Certification Program.

-Environmental Outcomes Staffing, Subsidy, Grant or Contract Information Outputs for State FY18-19 (July 1, 2018 thru June 30, 2019) Status/Obstacles/Comments Percent of systems in compliance with operator certification requirements.
+Environmental Outcomes Staffing, Subsidy, Grant or Contract Information Outputs for State FY19-20 (July 1, 2019 thru June 30, 2020) Status/Obstacles/Comments Percent of systems in compliance with operator certification requirements.
 Number of continuing education hours delivered.
 Three FTEs located in the DEP Central Office, Bureau of Safe Drinking Water, Harrisburg.
-Time code: 38338 Staff hours budgeted for this fiscal year: 4,890 Review approximately 225 applications for training sponsors, course approval, post presentation credit, and conferences.
+Time code: 38338 Staff hours budgeted for this fiscal year: 4,890 OUTPUTS: Review approximately 175 applications for training sponsors, course approval, post presentation credit, and conferences.
 Manage data for approximately 19,000 operator course completions.
-Administer 52 certification examinations to approximately 2,000 water and wastewater examinees, process 1,300 applications for water and wastewater certification or certificate upgrade, and 3,000 applications for water and wastewater certificate renewal.
-Develop classroom and web-based course materials for new regulations and operator certification exam preparation.
+Administer 41 certification examinations to approximately 1750 water and wastewater examinees, process 1,300 applications for water and wastewater certification or certificate upgrade, and 3,000 applications for water and wastewater certificate renewal.
+Develop classroom and web-based course materials for regulatory initiatives and operator certification exam preparation.
 Through technical assistance and enforcement efforts, ensure a 5 - 10% increase in the number of systems in compliance with the operator certification program.
 Maintain the Earthwise Academy and eFACTS.
-Administer 29 electronic certification examinations for 421 seats Staff hours charged fiscal year to date: Noteworthy activities for the past six months: Projected activities for the next 12 months: Obstacles:
+Administer 29 electronic certification examinations for 421 seats Staff hours charged fiscal year to date: Noteworthy activities for the past six months: Projected activities for the next six months: Obstacles: